Teaching Philosophy

 Project Based Community Art

-Seventh Graders Created Adoptable Animal Portraits for Best Buddy Pet Rescue, Lake Orion, MI.
+Seventh Graders Created Adoptable Animal Portraits in the style of the early 20th-century Fauvism art movement for Best Buddy Pet Rescue, Lake Orion, MI.

 Art Workshop Presenter